WilliamLoy/rackspace-how-to-new/content/rackspace-email/rackspace-email-storage-maintenance-and-best-practices.md

 - We recommend that all customers enable [**Rackspace Email Archiving**](/how-to/enable-email-archiving-cloud-office-control-panel/) for all domains.
 Archiving locally poses risks that Rackspace is unable to assist our customers with.

-- If you must have over 25GB's in your mailbox at once, consider upgrading to our [Microsoft Exchange](https://www.rackspace.com/email-hosting/hosted-exchange) or [Office 365](https://www.rackspace.com/office-365) solutions.
+- Rackspace email storage is maxed at 25GB.
+Consider upgrading to our [Microsoft Exchange](https://www.rackspace.com/email-hosting/hosted-exchange) or [Office 365](https://www.rackspace.com/office-365) solutions for higher storage limits.

 - Never store over 10,000 items in one folder.